rcardin/kafkaesque/README.md

 #### Configuration

-_Kafkaesque_ also supports internal producer and consumer configuration via environment variables, system properties or a `kafkaesque.properties` configuration file.
+_Kafkaesque_ also supports internal producer and consumer configuration via an `application.properties`, `application.conf`  or `application.json` configuration file.
 The configuration properties follow the same notation as in [spring-kafka](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html#appendix.application-properties.integration) with the prefix being `kafkaesque.*` instead of `spring.kafka.*`, here is an example:

 ```properties